rotki/rotki/docs/api.rst

 Getting tracked Eth2 validators
 ===============================

-.. http:delete:: /api/(version)/blockchains/ETH2/validators
+.. http:get:: /api/(version)/blockchains/ETH2/validators

-   Doing a DELETE on the eth2 validators endpoint will delete information and stop tracking an ETH2 validator.
+   Doing a GET on the ETH2 validators endpoint will get information

    .. note::
       This endpoint is only available for premium users